cuga-rajal/opensim_apple_arm64/README.md

 v1.2 / 1 December 2022

-This project provides instructions and files to run Opensimulator server software (http://opensimulator.org) fully native on an Apple computer with an M1/M2 'Apple silicon' chip, and to install a more recent version of the Bullet physics engine on that system.
+This project provides instructions and files to run Opensimulator server software (http://opensimulator.org) fully native on an Apple Mac computer with an Apple Silicon chip, and to install a more recent version of the Bullet physics engine on that system.

 This project originally provided the components to run Opensim